-In this research paper, efficient algorithms for computation of equilibrium as well as transient probability distribution of arbitrary finite state space Continuous / Discrete Time Markov Chains are proposed.
+In this research paper, efficient algorithms for computation of equilibrium as well as transient probability distribution of arbitrary finite state space Continuous Time Markov Chains are proposed.
 The effective idea is to solve a structured systems of linear equations efficiently.
 The algorithms potentially achieve lower bound on the computational complexity (of solving structured system of linear equations arising in the equilibrium/transient analysis of Continuous Time Markov Chains).
 It is realized that the approach proposed in this research paper generalizes to infinite state space Continuous Time Markov Chains.
-The ideas of this research paper could be utilized in solving structured system of linear equations that arise in other applications.
+The ideas of this research paper could be utilized in solving structured system of linear equations.